akki453/weather_app_project/README.md

 **Technologies Used:**

-  -HTML for structure
+  HTML for structure

-  -CSS for styling
+  CSS for styling

-  -JavaScript for dynamic functionality and API integration
+  JavaScript for dynamic functionality and API integration

 **How It Works:**

-  -Uses the browser's geolocation API to fetch your current location.
+  Uses the browser's geolocation API to fetch your current location.

-  -Fetches weather data from a reliable weather API (e.g., OpenWeatherMap).
+  Fetches weather data from a reliable weather API (e.g., OpenWeatherMap).

-  -Updates the UI dynamically based on the retrieved data.
+  Updates the UI dynamically based on the retrieved data.

 **How to Run:**

-  -After downloading , open index.html
+  After downloading , open index.html